 I’m six months into rebuilding a life from scratch, and the choice architecture that Muldoon and Parke describe in the abstract, I live inside every evening.
 The app will always answer.
 The person might not.
 And each time I choose the easier thing, the harder thing gets marginally harder to choose next time.
 That’s the whole mechanism.
 You don’t need a $552 billion market projection to understand it.
 You just need one night where you almost called someone and opened an app instead, and then noticed the distance between those two actions had grown slightly since the last time.

 Not every response to loneliness follows this structure.
 Some products and spaces genuinely build the capacity they claim to serve, even if they can’t scale like an app.
-There’s a bouldering gym I go to on the Lower East Side where the NYU kids mix with tattooed working adults and nobody exchanges names for the first few months, and then one evening someone clocks your beta and says “that was nice” and suddenly you’re nodding at each other by the water fountain and weeks later you still don’t know, or care, what they do for a living but the vibes are enough.
+There’s a bouldering gym I go to on the Lower East Side where the NYU kids mix with tattooed working adults and nobody exchanges names for the first few months, and then one evening someone clocks your old-guy beta and says “that was nice” and suddenly you’re nodding at each other by the water fountain and weeks later you still don’t know, or care, what they do for a living but the vibes are enough.
 Nobody designed that.
 No algorithm optimized it.
 It happened because the room was built for a thing that required my body, and the connection was a side effect of the effort, not the point of the transaction.
 The effort came first.
 The connection was what was left over.

 I don’t think the people building loneliness products are villains.
 Any serious practice of sitting with yourself teaches you that the thing that relieves discomfort and the thing that resolves it are almost never the same thing.
 The relief is what keeps you from doing the harder work.
 The whole loneliness economy runs on that difference.